Qatar Travel Budget - Visit Qatar on a Budget or Travel in Style

 This data comes from the travel budgets of real travelers - How it works.
 Put these numbers on your website.

-A vacation to Qatar for one week usually costs around QAR5,539 for one person.
-So, a trip to Qatar for two people costs around QAR11,078 for one week.
-A trip for two weeks for two people costs QAR22,155 in Qatar.
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Qatar can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Qatar will often have a lower daily budget per person than one person traveling alone for one week.

 How much do package tours cost in Qatar?

-• The average price for an organized tour package in Qatar is $280 per day.
-While every tour varies by total price, length, destinations, and quality, this is the daily average cost of tours in Qatar based on our analysis of available guided tour packages throughout the country.
+The average price for an organized tour package in Qatar is $346 per day.
+While every tour varies by total price, length, number of destinations, and quality, this is the daily average price based on our analysis of available guided tours.

 Independent Travel

-How expensive is Qatar?
-How much money do I need for Qatar?
+How much money do I need for a trip to Qatar?

-How much does a trip to Qatar cost?
-Is Qatar cheap or expensive?
-The average Qatar trip cost is broken down by category here for Independent travelers.
-All of these Qatar prices are calculated from the budgets of real travelers to find the price of travel.
+The average Qatar trip cost is broken down by category here for independent travelers.
+All of these Qatar travel prices are calculated from the budgets of real travelers.

 Accommodation Budget in Qatar